FELT EDICT NINE 3

-The 2013 Felt lineup for mountain bikes sees a completely revamped Nine hardtail 29er family, the introduction of big wheels into the full-suspension Edict family with the Edict Nine 3 shown here and the revival of their long-travel 26er, the Compulsion.
+The 2013 Felt lineup for mountain bikes sees a completely revamped hard tail 29er family, along with the introduction of big wheels into the full-suspension Edict family with the Edict Nine 3 shown here and the revival of their long-travel 26er, the Compulsion.

 After showing their mountain bikes at Sea Otter this year, Felt is clearly jumping into the super fast world of full-suspension 29ers.
 The Felt Edict models will consist of five options to choose from.
-They will vary from their high end Edict Nine LTD that is constructed of Felt’s UHC Ultimate Plus Nano carbon fiber, the lowest end model the aluminum Edict Nine 60 which retails for $2070.
+They will vary from their high end Edict Nine LTD that is constructed out of Felt’s UHC Ultimate Plus Nano carbon fiber, the lowest end model the aluminum 60 and will retail for $2070 msrp.

-The Edict Nine Series utilizes Felt’s minimalistic FAST suspension design to keep the weight low while maintaining pedaling efficiency.
-Felt nailed it right on when they chose the specifications for the cockpit; wide is the way!
+For the complete Carbon Series, they all employ Felt’s minimal style FAST suspension design to keep the weight low while maintaining pedaling efficiency.
+While the designers also nailed it right on when they chose the specifications for the cockpit; a bit wider is the way to go!

 The Edict FAST rear suspension.
 The definition of this is Felt Active Stay Technology, which utilizes the natural flexible properties of carbon that has been engineered into the carbon fiber swing-arm to not have to use dropout pivots.
 This is less complex and saves weight at the same time.
 This technology relies heavily on the exactness of its carbon layup to give it a big enough range of movement but still retain the torsional rigidity that aggressive mountain bike riders need when riding technical trails.
 So the FAST suspension is only available on the carbon fiber models.